mjhaskell/ubuntu-setup/instructions/install_windows.md

 downloads page can be found [here](https://www.microsoft.com/en-us/software-download/windows10).
-When following the guide above, choose the option at the end to use a USB flash drive rather than an ISO file (it says you need an 8GB flash drive - mine only used ~3.5GB).
+When following the guide above, choose the option at the end to use a USB flash drive rather than an ISO file (you need an 8GB flash drive or bigger).

+The installation media is generic for all versions of Windows 10, so you need to figure out which index in `sources\install.esd` matches the version you wand to install.
 After your USB flash drive is ready:
+  - Open up File Explorer on Windows machine
+  - Navigate to sources folder in flash drive
+  - Click File -> Open Windows PowerShell (as administrator)
+  - `dism /Get-WimInfo /WimFile:install.esd` (list all indices) Here are the results when I did this:
+  - Index 1: Windows 10 Home
+  - Index 2: Windows 10 Home N
+  - Index 3: Windows 10 Home Single Language
+  - Index 4: Windows 10 Education
+  - Index 5: Windows 10 Education N
+  - Index 6: Windows 10 Pro
+  - Index 7: Windows 10 Pro N
+This Index is important and will be used later.

+If you want to create an installer for 1 specific index:
+  - `dism /export-image /SourceImageFile:install.esd /SourceIndex:<choose index #> /DestinationImageFile:install.wim /Compress:max /CheckIntegrity`
+  - (don't include <> when choosing the index number, e.g. `/SourceIndex:1`)
+  - Be careful how much memory you have when creating `install.wim` (~4GB for Index 1)

 ## Create Partition Table
 If you are going to use Windows and Linux on the same hard drive, then create